waimea-bbridgeman/200dtd-potteryTracking-project/docs/4-review.md

 ## Usability Implications

+To ensure everything worked as intended I tested and altered everything on my webpage.
+This included adding pieces and glazes to the database as well as removing them and adding layers to pieces.

+## Functionality Implications

 To make my webpage easy to navigate for my end user, I got feedback about the layout from them.
 For example, my end user suggested a more simplistic design for viewing completed glazes.

+## Aesthetic Implications

+To make sure I used colours that work well together, I went to pico.css and found the page about colours, from there i found a colour scheme I liked.
+To make sure my font was an appropriate size, I asked for feedback from my end-user.

-## Functionality Implications
+## Accessibility Implications

-Functionality implications refer to how particular features effect the overall usefulness and effectiveness on the system.

-### Relevance to the System

-Functionality implications will help my end user use my website to fulfil its intended purpose without getting confused or having overcomplicated steps to achieve something.

-### Impact / Considerations

-To use Functionality implications across my website i need to consider how my end user will want to navigate the website and interact with my DB

-Replace this text with notes about what you did during the project to address the implication - design features, etc.

-### NAME OF IMPLICATION 4

-Replace this text with notes about what you did during the project to address the implication - design features, etc.

-### NAME OF IMPLICATION 5

-Replace this text with notes about what you did during the project to address the implication - design features, etc.
+My intended end-user needs glasses to read, because of this I made sure to use a font size that isn't too small.
+With other potential end-users in mind I made sure to put alt text on all my form fill in spaces.

 ---

 ## Overall Review

-Replace these words with a brief review of how the project went in terms of:
-- What went well?
-- What didn't go so well?
-- How did the testing/trialling impact the final system?
-- What would you do differently if you could?
-The overall concept transfered into a website well, I only needed to change a few things to align better with usability.
+The overall concept transferred into a webpage well, I only needed to change a few things to align better with usability.
+I ran into a couple of problems trying to add layers and time-stamps to pieces, however I worked around this problem and adapted to it (this is the change i talked about earlier).
+After testing adding layers to pieces, I found issues adding them as a total like I intended, this led to them being displayed as separate entries.
+Overall, I think it went well so i'm not sure what I would do different if I could, however finding a solution to the problem mentioned earlier would have been nice.